dwmorley/TRANEX/README.txt

 This version uses a correction for minor roads based on an idealised and assumed 600 vehicles a day on a road near to the receptor point (this handles the possibibility of zero db noise estimates), which is an issue of a roads layer contains mostly just main roads.
+Consider this the baseline noise level.
 However, if your road data set is of suitable quality, set at line 575 in the SQL script:

 minor := minor / 2; --divide 1200 by 2 to get 600 cars a day
 to